stylify/web/content/docs/integration/browser.md

 navigationTitle: Browser
 navigationIconPath: '/images/browser.svg'

-title: Browser integration
+title: "Browser integration"
-description: 'Learn how to use Stylify in a browser directly without Node.js and bundlers.'
+description: "Learn how to use Stylify in a browser directly without Node.js and bundlers."
 ---

 Stylify can be used directly in the browser using CDN or imported as a module.